FURCAS-dev/FURCAS/README.md

        Step3: Finish

-Corresponding templates in FURCAS to render your workflow models in such a syntax might look like:
+Corresponding templates in FURCAS to achieve this may look like:

     template Workflow
     :  "workflow" ":" steps{separator=","}